leanwell/TLauncher/README.md

 - Extract the file if downloaded, skip if you used the clone method.
 - Extract the TLauncher-x.jar from TLauncher.zip to your downloads folder (x = version)
 - Copy the "mc.sh" file and paste it to your "/home/" folder.
-- Open the `mc.sh` file using any text editor and rename the tlauncher version to the one you have, save afterwards
+- Open the `mc.sh` file using any text editor and rename the tlauncher version to the one you have, save afterwards.
 ```
 cd Downloads
 sudo java -jar TLauncher-2.82.jar # rename the "2.82" to the version you've downloaded